shanecelis/sixteen-years-of-success/README.md

 This is dedicated to Les Stewart the man who spent 16 years writing out the numbers from one to one million in English&mdash;[with one finger!](https://www.ctvnews.ca/halifax-man-spends-12-years-typing-out-numbers-to-1m-1.648060)

+> I just did what I was best at and if you do what you’re good at, then you’re halfway there.&mdash;Les Stewart

 # Example

 ## One argument specifies the max